 47. By-catch removals for the toothfish fisheries (longline and trawl) are detailed in Table 8 from fine-scale data.
 By-catch in the toothfish trawl fisheries is generally less than 10% of the total catch.
-Landed by-catch in the longline fisheries ranged from 6 to 13% of the total catch (~8% in 2009/10), and including cut-offs revised these estimates to between 11 and 26% (21% in 2006/07) of the total catch.
+Landed by-catch in the longline fisheries ranged from 6 to 13% of the total catch, and including cut-offs revised these estimates to between 11 and 26% of the total catch.
 No species was caught in quantities approaching the catch limits.